-And then there’s my goofy “what is cancer?” educational segment — the introduction to which was just me goofing off on-mic before getting down to serious voiceover business, and yet for some reason everyone else liked it enough to keep it and add a touch of irreverence to a video about a pretty serious subject.
+And then there’s my goofy “What is Cancer?” educational segment.
+The introduction was just me goofing off on-mic before getting down to serious voiceover business, and yet for some reason everyone else liked it enough to keep it, adding touch of irreverence to a video about a pretty serious subject.

 You see what I mean.
 I could keep going.

 One of the most interesting parts of the job for me was having the opportunity to create the soundtrack.
-I assumed I would go home some days and work on putting it together in the tiny studio I was working out of at the time.
-Maybe I’d ask Gord to help a bit too.
+I assumed I would go home some days and put the music together in the tiny studio I was working out of at the time.
+Maybe I’d ask Gord to help a bit.

 I even had a little jingle worked out with some pretty deep, thought-provoking lyrics.
 Check it out.